 The NHS is committed to ensuring that all patients have access to the most up to date and effective treatment options.
 As part of this, many research institutes (Universities) and sometimes commercial drug companies recruit primary care patients to provide valuable health information (data) that can be used to help advance effective treatments for conditions or improve patient experiences of disease and illness.

-We are employed by Tyntesfield medical practice, and funded by the National Institute for Clinical research (https://www.nihr.ac.uk/) an NHS.
+We are employed by Tyntesfield medical practice, and funded by the National Institute for Clinical research (https://www.nihr.ac.uk/).
 Our role is to facilitate the recruitment of patients into trials and to act as the patient’s advocate in ensuring you fully understand your involvement with the trial.

 Research looks at current practice ( management of symptoms, treatment regimes ), proposed alternative treatment regimes or management strategies, and occasionally at using new or different drugs/drug regimes to treat a condition.